Configuration

 Viewing the available options

-Once you have a basic configuration file, you can use the graphile
+Once you have a basic configuration file, you can use the Spon graphile CLI to

 find out what options are available to you: